This post may contain affiliate links. Please see our disclosure policy for more details.

 Easy Frozen Yogurt Bars

 I am forever grateful for yogurt!
-It's such a delicious, healthy, and versatile ingredient.
-I love adding it to pancakes, muffins, custard yogurt toast, Greek yogurt smoothies....
+It’s such a delicious, healthy, and versatile ingredient that I love adding to everything from pancakes for babies and toddlers and yogurt muffins to custard yogurt toast, protein pizza, and Greek yogurt smoothies.

 Ingredients